Do I need to visit the Center before surgery date?

 Should I take my usual daily medication?

 We generally request that you take your medication before leaving home.
 Diabetic medications will be individualized.
 We will usually hold diabetic medicines and manage your sugar at the Center.
 You should be contacted before your surgery leaving no doubts in your mind as to which medications you should take.
-Please bring all your medications with you.
+Please bring all your medications with you and a written list as well for your records.

 People using inhalers must bring them to the Center on the day of surgery.